NiklasEi/bevy_game_template/README.md

 # Getting started with Bevy

 You should checkout the [bevy website][Bevy] for [links to resources][Bevy-learn].
 I can also recommend the [official Discord server][Bevy-discord] as a place to keep up to date with the development and get feedback + help from other Bevy users.

+# Known issues

+* Audio in web-builds currently comes with some issues.
+In some browsers it might not work or sound bad.

 # License